MtnBiker/historical-streets-la/ImplementationNotes.md

 `yarn add mapbox.js` and removed CDN, but included Leaflet version is older https://stackoverflow.com/questions/62649100/why-is-an-existing-javascript-function-not-found-generating-uncaught-referenceer/62649412#62649412 showed to add window.editMap = editMap to streets.js

-Now the problem is (but may check a few other things first related to my inclding jS via render partials.) streets.js:220 Uncaught TypeError: L.Control.Draw is not a constructor.
+Now the problem is (but may check a few other things first related to my including jS via render partials.) streets.js:220 Uncaught TypeError: L.Control.Draw is not a constructor.
 Drawing tools and opacity slider missing.
 Same issue as earlier
 `import 'leaflet-draw' `to `application.js` moved the problem along Uncaught TypeError: $(...).imageMapResize is not a function  at editMap